JetBrains/kotlin-web-site/docs/topics/exceptions.md

 ## The Nothing type

-Every expression in Kotlin has a type.
-So what is the type of the expression `throw IllegalArgumentException()`?
+In Kotlin, every expression has a type.
-The answer is [Nothing](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-nothing.html), a built-in type, a subtype of all other types, also known as [the bottom type](https://en.wikipedia.org/wiki/Bottom_type).
+The type of the expression `throw IllegalArgumentException()` is [Nothing](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-nothing.html), a built-in type that is a subtype of all other types, also known as [the bottom type](https://en.wikipedia.org/wiki/Bottom_type).
-Meaning `Nothing` can appear as a return type or generic type where any other type is expected without causing type errors.
+This means `Nothing` can be used as a return type or generic type where any other type is expected, without causing type errors.

-`Nothing` is a unique type used to represent a function or expression that never successfully completes, either due to always throwing an exception or leading to an endless execution path, like an infinite loop.
+`Nothing` is a special type in Kotlin used to represent functions or expressions that never complete successfully, either because they always throw an exception or enter an endless execution path like an infinite loop.
-It is useful for marking functions that either aren't implemented yet or are intentionally designed to result in an exception, thereby clearly communicating your intentions to both the compiler and readers of the code.
+You can use `Nothing` to mark functions that are not yet implemented or are designed to always throw an exception, clearly indicating your intentions to both the compiler and code readers.
-In fact, the compiler warns you if it infers a `Nothing` type in a function signature; explicitly defining `Nothing` as the return type in the function signature can get rid of this warning.
+If the compiler infers a `Nothing` type in a function signature, it will warn you.
+Explicitly defining `Nothing` as the return type can eliminate this warning.

 This Kotlin code demonstrates the use of the `Nothing` type, where the compiler marks the code following the function call as unreachable: